-This is one of the largest collections of Australian vintage clothes and accessories.
-Most are uniquely Australian and increasingly rare.
-Preference is given to keeping them in Australia and available for display.
+Preference is given to keeping this in Australia and available for display.

 The update page shows what is accessible now.